-In 2Q16, the division is expected to see some improvement in retirement solutions due to higher asset management income.
-In 1Q16, the division reported adjusted operating income of $712 million, forming 53% of the company’s total adjusted operating income compared to $1.0 billion in the corresponding quarter last year.
+In 3Q15, the division reported adjusted operating income of $732 million, forming 50% of the company’s total adjusted operating income, as compared to $823 million in the prior year’s quarter.

-In 1Q16, Prudential’s Asset Management segment posted adjusted operating income of $165 million compared to $205 million in last year’s quarter.
-The segment’s incentive, transaction, strategic investing, and commercial mortgage activities contributed $25 million less for the quarter.
+In 3Q15, Prudential’s Asset Management segment posted adjusted operating income of $180 million as compared to $200 million reported in the prior year’s quarter.
+The fall in operating income was due to a $14 million lower contribution from the segment’s strategic investing, transaction, incentive, and commercial mortgage activities.
+This was partially offset by higher asset management fees.

-Below are some of Prudential’s peers in asset management who have considerable assets under management:
+Below are some of Prudential’s peers in asset management that have considerable assets under management:

-- Apollo Global Management (APO) manages $163 billion.
+- Apollo Global Management (APO), managing $163 billion

 Together, these companies form 0.63% of the iShares MSCI ACWI ETF (ACWI).